alexgriff/array-basics-simon-lab/README.md

 function simonsPress() {
   // Your code here...
-  // Set 'pressed' equal to be the value of
+  // Set 'pressed' equal to the value of
   // 'simon' at the index 'currentIndex'
 }